 Wade fishermen typically target one of the four public access points in this section, including the TVA access points at Blue Ridge Dam and Curtis Switch, along with Tammen and Horseshoe Bend Parks.
 From Horseshoe Bend downstream to the TN state line the current slows and the habitat becomes less ideal for trout.
 Given the popularity of the Toccoa, access points are sometimes a bit crowded on weekends or holidays.
 Those looking for a more solitary fishing experience may choose to float the river between access points.
 Use caution when wading or floating, as water can rise rapidly and without warning.

 The Toccoa is home to a few smallmouth, largemouth and spotted bass, as well as rock bass, yellow perch and bream.
-Catch rates for these species are generally low and most catches are incidental, although yellow perch have become more common over the last 3 years.
+Catch rates for these species are generally low and most catches are incidental, although yellow perch have become more common over the last few years.
 Anglers are encouraged to harvest their limit of spotted bass, as they have the potential to threaten the river's remnant smallmouth fishery.

 Look to the lower river reaches near McCaysville, where the water is a bit warmer and currents are slower.
 Anglers might also try fishing just below the dam, as DNR personnel have noticed more bass and other warmwater species here at times.